20 Ways to Build Backlinks for SEO

 3. Write guest posts

 This one might feel a little strange, but trust us it works a treat!
 Write a really good blog post and reach out to other bloggers to see if they’d be interested in publishing it on their blog.
 If someone bites, ask if they’d be willing to add a link to your blog.
 The result is that they get some quality content for their blog and you’ve earned yourself a backlink.
 It’s a win-win situation.
+Keep reading for better backlinks for SEO.

 4. Produce handy resource lists